MED STEEL CONRODS - 6.000 LENGTH - 18MM PIN - 'S' 1.625 ENDS

 • Fitted with ARP fasteners

-Please see the additional information tab for more detail and recommendations.
+Please see the FAQs below for more detail and recommendations.

 Supplied as an engine set of four.